As Apple shares fall, Icahn buys another $500 million

 Icahn has provided a blow-by-blow account on Twitter of every new investment he's made in Apple since Wednesday, when he disclosed a $500 million purchase that took his position to $3 billion.
 He did so again on Thursday.

-On Tuesday, he tweeted: "Just bought $500 mln more $AAPL shares.
+On Tuesday, he tweeted: "Just bought $500 million more $AAPL shares.
 My buying seems to be going neck-and-neck with Apple's buyback program, but hope they win that race."

 LOBBYING FOR STOCK BUYBACK